An image of a cute white, green, and yellow caravan parked in a field.

 Australians love travelling and exploring the great outdoors.
 Caravans and RV’s give us the freedom to adventure around our great nation and to see new locations and meet like-minded people.

-If you are explorer travelling in the outback, the only water sources available may be tank, bore or river water.
-These water sources sometimes have contaminants like giardia, cryptosporidium, heavy metals, and other unhealthy, chemicals, scale, dirt, and cysts parasites.
+When travelling in remote locations such as the outback, quite often the only water source available may be tank, bore or river water.
+These water sources are likely to be high in sediment and contain contaminants such as giardia, cryptosporidium, heavy metals, chemicals, scale and cysts parasites.

-If you are driving through major cities or regional areas, the water may be heavily chlorinated or contain water softening chemicals, which you might prefer to avoid for health reasons.
+If you are travelling through major cities or regional areas, the water is likely to be heavily chlorinated or contain water softening chemicals, which many people prefer to remove.

-It will completely eliminate or dramatically reduce these types of contaminants, leaving you with water that is clean, safe, and tastes delicious.
+These solutions will either completely eliminate or dramatically reduce most types of contaminants, leaving you with water that is clean, safe, and tastes delicious.

 Table Of Contents